This post is also available in: Français

 We must now find the Notre-Dame-de-Québec register folder.

 Some parishes are listed under the name of the city they are in, while others will be listed under the name of the parish itself.
 All of Quebec City’s parishes can be found under the “QC” folder, listed according to their religious denomination.

 As Notre-Dame-de-Québec is a Catholic parish, it will be found under the “catholique” folder.

-Once inside the correct folder, we must navigate to the right year, which will give us access to all the images associated with the register for that specific year.
+Once inside the folder, we must navigate to the correct year, which will give us access to all the images associated with the register for that specific year.
 It is important to know that in general, the images are listed in chronological order within a folder.

 This means that the first image in the folder will contain the first events recorded during that year, which are usually the ones from January.
 Similarly, the last few images in the folder will hold the records from the end of the year.

 As Ferdinand Gallichant and Marie-Anne Brochu’s marriage was celebrated in April, the 4th month of the year, our consultation of the register should begin within the first third of the list of images.